Doing a MSc Thesis

 Please always follow this outline.

-I often get the question of whether commercial systems should be included in the “Related Work” chapter.
+I am often asked whether commercial systems should be included in the “Related Work” chapter.
 This is a tricky question, and the answer is “if relevant”.
-For example, if you’re doing a thesis on a particular type of technology, there might be commercial technologies that are relevant to introduce, and discuss what you’re doing is similar/different/related.
-But remember that it should be commercial technologies, which are relevant to what you are doing, i.e. technologies that address the same research question.
-It is not relevant to discuss commercial technologies that you have used to build your own system (e.g., docker, kafka, spring, …).
-These are “merely” tools or implementation details, which are introduced later in the thesis.
+For example, suppose you’re doing a thesis on a particular type of technology.
+In that case, there might be relevant commercial technologies to introduce and discuss to show what you’re doing is similar/different/related.
+But remember that it should be commercial technologies relevant to what you are doing, i.e. technologies that address the same research question.
+It is not relevant to discuss commercial technologies that you have used to build your own system (e.g., docker, Kafka, Spring, …).
+These are “merely” tools or implementation details, which are presented later in the thesis.

 Patents are very rarely included in chapter two.